rickymoorhouse/blog/content/blog/2022/costa-rica-ziplining/index.md

 {{<fig "SKY_9847.jpeg">}}
 {{<fig "SKY_9928.jpeg">}}

-After we finished the course we had chips at the restaurant overloooking the volcano and headed back to the hotel for a chilled out afternoon by the pool and finished off the evening in the hotels termales.
+After we finished the course we had chips at the restaurant overlooking the volcano and headed back to the hotel for a chilled out afternoon by the pool and finished off the evening in the hotels termales.

 {{<fig "IMG_4179.jpeg">}}
 {{<fig "IMG_4190.jpeg">}}